 Starting Your Own Optometry Practice

 Whether you couldn’t find a good-fitting practice for sale or prefer starting fresh, starting your own optometry practice from the ground up is an exciting option with immense potential.
-The first important step to starting your own optometry practice is completing thorough research.
+As with any important investment, the first step to starting your own optometry practice is completing thorough research.

 Location and Market Analysis

 Before committing to a specific location or even region, it’s important to thoroughly research the market you are hoping to enter.
-You must consider population statistics, market saturation with competing optometrists, and cost of living, just to name a few factors.
+You must consider the affordability of real estate, population statistics, market saturation with competing optometrists, and cost of living, just name a few factors.
 It’s important to remember that each market is unique and always changing, so additional research on current and future trends in the area of focus are extremely important as well.
 One professional suggestion is to partner with a local marketing or research firm to best understand the local market and minimize the risks.

 Once a general location is established, start visiting areas of town and look for potential office buildings or professional plazas.
 During this step of the research, it’s important to liaise with local officials and be prepared for any required inspections, filings or permits.